 § Largely prevails in public sector only.

-§ Most CC’s do not fix individual responsibilities except Ministry of Consumer Affairs in TPDS outlets.
+§ Most CC’s do not fix individual responsibilities except

 o Others: